 In the wake of the deaths of Mya Hall, a young black trans woman murdered by police for taking a wrong turn and disabled trans man Kayden Clarke who was murdered by police for asking to be talked out of suicide, it is more important than ever to recognize that police do not make transgender people safer.

-The institutionalization of violence sanctions the harassment, assault, and murder of the most marginalized members of our communities in the name of “security.”
-This argument raises a pressing question – security for who?
-Our communities are terrorized by police brutality, and our emotional, mental, and physical security is at risk as long as police have the power to use state sanctioned violence against us.
+The institutionalization of violence sanctions the harassment, assault, and murder of the most marginalized members of our communities.
+Our communities are terrorized by police.
+Our emotional, mental, and physical security is at risk as long as police have the power to use violence against us.

 Please visit the resources below to learn more about policing, find resources, and support those affected by our policing and prison systems:

 What To Do Instead of Calling the Police – A Guide, A Syllabus, A Conversation, A Process